Scuba diving in

 - Diverse underwater landscapes with plummeting walls, channels and fringing reefs

 The Pacific Islands are a mecca for scuba divers, with an incredible variety of oceanic experiences on offer.
 Like oases in the desert, tiny specks of land soar from the abyssal depths, creating beautiful island chains that attract pelagic wildlife of every size.
-The region also has a rich and fascinating seafaring history, from the first settlers navigating by the stars, to whaling, pirates, and even a world war.
+The region also has a rich and fascinating seafaring history, from the first settlers navigating by the stars, to whaling, pirates, and world war battlegrounds.
 Visitors can explore thousands of islands, boasting lush tropical rainforests, stunning white sand, and diverse cultures.
 And, each island group boasts its own colourful heritage, with unique cuisines, traditions, languages, and landscapes!

 Top Pacific Islands experiences